 I present the mockups because just the logo is not enough.
 Its hard for the client to imagine if this logo would work for them no matter how good the logo looks by itself.
 It’s about bridging the gap between the designers vision and the clients imagination.

-This is my chance to showcase the versatility of the logo.
-That it looks good in all the situations possible.
-I mockup the logos in larger than life scenarios like billboards, side of a building, banners etc. This is really exciting for them to see how well the designs hold up in these scenarios!
+I also mockup the logos in larger than life scenarios like billboards, side of a building, banners etc. This is really exciting for them to see how well the designs hold up in these scenarios!

 End with single slide with the logo in color so the clients can once again focus back on the logo and see the beauty of the design without distractions.